Street Furniture Maintenance Measures

 Regular inspection and repair is required in high profile areas where vandalism is a risk

-Where furniture is located in high-profile parks, eateries or vandal prone areas, regular inspection and repair will ensure longevity of life.
+Where street furniture is located in high-profile parks, eateries or vandal prone areas, regular inspection and repair will ensure longevity of life.
 Ask your Urban Effects representative about our anti-vandal and theft features.

 Furniture in extremely corrosive areas must be treated with a corrosion inhibitor